Kalvium-x-ThunderGits/instagram-walkthrough/README.md

    npm run test
    ```

-   This command will run the frontend test cases and display the results in your terminal.
+   This command will run the backend test cases and display the results in your terminal.

 3. **View Test Results**